Prisheletss/LinearAlgebraCalc/README.md

 3) calculating the inverse matrix (4x4 and more takes too long to calculate)

-Matrix.h -- is a file that contains the implementation of the Matrix class and the calculate function calculate(Matrix\<T> coeffs, vector\<T> values) is designed to solve SLAE
+Matrix.h -- is a file that contains the implementation of the Matrix class and the calculate function. calculate(Matrix\<T> coeffs, vector\<T> values) is designed to solve SLAE

 Functions.h -- is a file containing functions for printing vectors and matrices to the screen